Nonac/PIMS/Report/System_design/README.md

 Since this project is a parking management software prototype, we designed the requirements of the desktop client system with full consideration of different client usage situations.
 Due to the limitation of this project, we can only store the customer's data on local hard disk on the manager's desktop.
 This makes the desktop app a bridge between the web app (customer end) and the hardware side (the barriers).
 In programming term, it is a controller in the Model-View-Controller pattern.

-To elaborate, customers' registration data from the website must be sent through the broker to desktop app for storage and customers' enter request must also be sent by the barrier (M5Stack) through the broker to the desktop app for verification.
+To elaborate, customers' registration data from the website must be sent through the broker to desktop app for storage and driver's entry request must also be sent by the barrier (M5Stack) through the broker to the desktop app for verification.

 The above communication happens automatically at the back-end, whereas the front-end is only for data visualisation, so managers can closely monitor the parking lot.